blackflux/lambda-monitor/README.md

 1) Clone this repository locally and run `npm install`
 2) Update your AWS region in `serverless.yml` under `provider.region` (if you have multiple regions you'll need to clone this repo multiple times)
 3) Copy `config/sample.yml` to `config/STAGE.yml` for each stage `STAGE` you're using (e.g. `STAGE` could be dev, qa or prod).
 4) Configure your copied `STAGE.yml` files with the appropriate tokens.
-Only `ROLLBAR_ACCESS_TOKEN` is required, the other tokens are optional and need to be removed if they are unused.
+All tokens are optional and need to be removed if they are unused.
 5) Run `sls deploy --stage=STAGE` for each stage

 *Important:* Currently subscription updates are on a timer.
 So it can take up to an hour until your logs are all subscribed correctly.
 If you want to accelerate this you can manually execute the subscribe function.

-### Configure Rollbar (Required)
+### Configure Rollbar (Optional)

 First create a new Rollbar project and call it `lambda-monitor` or similar.
 Now create a server write key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).

+If you decide not to enable rollbar logging please remove the token fomr the appropriate yml files.

 ### Configure Log Services (All Optional)